News

 When Are Optical Trocars Used in Laparoscopic Surgery?

-Optical trocars are one component within the broader minimally invasive surgery (MIS) device ecosystem , working alongside suction irrigation systems, insufflation filters, specimen retrieval bags, and OR safety consumables.
+Disposable optical ports represent an integral technological block within the broader minimally invasive surgery (MIS) device ecosystem, operating alongside high-performance suction irrigation channels, smoke evacuation filtration sets, tissue retrieval bags, and operating theater safety consumables.

 Optical Trocar Sizes and Configurations

-- 10 mm — the most common size, compatible with standard 0° laparoscopes
+- 10 mm Cannulas — The universal benchmark size, built to fit standard 0° optical laparoscopes seamlessly.

 Single-Use Optical Trocars for Infection Control

-For a broader overview of single-use vs reusable considerations across surgical consumables categories, see: Disposable vs Reusable Surgical Consumables — Procurement Comparison for Global Buyers .
+For a granular financial and clinical risk comparison evaluating single-use versus reusable tool sets across volume hospital tenders, see: Disposable vs Reusable Surgical Consumables — Procurement Comparison for Global Buyers.

 Optical Trocar Procurement and OEM Sourcing Considerations